MerzSebastian/TailwindCompile/README.md

 # TailwindCompile
 Small application for compiling tailwind in minimal projects.
 I am currently using this for my circuitpython development process.
 Because the whole project is managed on the microcontroller itselfe (or mirror of it), I have a limited space-budget.
 So adding a full node environment with tailwind on there was out of the question.
-I now have a compaion application which builds the css for me and can be placed outside of the project.
+I now have a companion application which builds the css for me and can be placed outside of the project.

 # Building the compiler
 run